Art (play): Productions

 The play premiered on 28 October 1994 at the Comédie des Champs-Élysées in Paris.
 Directed by Patrice Kerbrat, it starred Pierre Vaneck, Fabrice Luchini and Pierre Arditi.
 From 1997-98, Vaneck was joined by Jean-Louis Trintignant and Jean Rochefort.

 The English-language adaptation, translated by Christopher Hampton and directed by Matthew Warchus, opened in London's West End on 15 October 1996 at Wyndham's Theatre (moving to the Whitehall Theatre in October 2001).
-The play initially starred Albert Finney, Tom Courtenay and Ken Stott; other actors who appeared during the run included Henry Goodman, Roger Allam, Stacey Keach, George Wendt, David Dukes, Paul Freeman, Edward Woodward, Peter Egan, Art Malik, John Fortune, Ken Campbell, Warren Mitchell, Stephen Tompkinson, Michael French, James Fleet, Nigel Havers, Roger Lloyd-Pack and Barry Foster.
+The play initially starred Albert Finney, Tom Courtenay and Ken Stott; other actors who appeared during the run included Henry Goodman, Roger Allam, Stacy Keach, George Wendt, David Dukes, Paul Freeman, Edward Woodward, Peter Egan, Art Malik, John Fortune, Ken Campbell, Warren Mitchell, Stephen Tompkinson, Michael French, James Fleet, Nigel Havers, Roger Lloyd-Pack and Barry Foster.
 Produced by David Pugh and Dafydd Rogers and Sean Connery, the show ran for over six years, closing on 3 January 2003.
 The final West End cast comprised Reece Shearsmith, Steve Pemberton and Mark Gatiss (aka The League of Gentlemen).

 Art played on Broadway at New York City's Royale Theatre from 12 February 1998 to 8 August 1999, again directed by Warchus and produced by Pugh and Rogers and Connery, plus Joan Cullman.
 The original cast featured Alan Alda, Victor Garber and Alfred Molina; the latter was nominated for a Tony Award for Best Actor in a Play.
 Art won the Tony for Best Play and ran for 600 performances.
 Among the actors who took over in the production were Brian Cox, Henry Goodman, David Haig, Buck Henry, Judd Hirsch, John DeLancie, Joe Morton, Wayne Knight, George Segal and George Wendt.

 From December 2016 to February 2017, the play, directed once again by Matthew Warchus, was revived at London's Old Vic theatre in order to celebrate its 20th anniversary, starring Rufus Sewell (Serge), Tim Key (Yvan) and Paul Ritter (Marc).
 It then toured the UK from February 2018, starring Nigel Havers (Serge), Denis Lawson (Marc) and Stephen Tompkinson (Yvan).

 In May 2024, Rialto Productions staged the play as part of the Brighton Fringe Festival, receiving a 'Must See' rating.

 In October 2024, a production directed by Iqbal Khan toured the UK starring Aden Gillett (Serge), Chris Harper (Marc) and Seann Walsh (Yvan).

-A Broadway revival is running at the Music Box Theatre.
-It opened in August, and is scheduled to run to December 2025.
+A Broadway revival opened at the Music Box Theatre in August 2025, and was scheduled to run to December 2025.
 Bobby Cannavale (Marc), James Corden (Yvan) and Neil Patrick Harris (Serge) star, with Scott Ellis directing.

+An Australian production, starring Richard Roxburgh, Damon Herriman, and Toby Schmitz, ran in Sydney–Brisbane–Melbourne–Adelaide from 10 February to 24 May 2026.

+Film adaptation

+In May 2026, it was announced Fernando Meirelles was set to direct an English-language adaptation of the play starring Ralph Fiennes, Colin Farrell and Wagner Moura.